awsteiner/seminf/README.md

 seminf
 ======

-Semi-infinite matter in the Thomas-Fermi approximation
+Semi-infinite nucleonic matter in the Thomas-Fermi approximation at zero temperature.

-The full documentation for seminf is at http://web.utk.edu/~asteine1/seminf .
+The documentation for seminf is at http://web.utk.edu/~asteine1/seminf .